Mary Brunner: Trial

 Mary Brunner and Susan Atkins were subsequently charged along with Bobby Beausoleil for the murder of Gary Hinman.
 Brunner later received immunity from prosecution to testify against both Beausoleil and Atkins.
-His first trial, which began in November 1969 ended in a hung jury, with Beausoleil claiming that Manson alone had murdered Hinman.
+His first trial, which began in November 1969, ended in a hung jury, with Beausoleil claiming that Manson alone had murdered Hinman.

 However, during Beausoleil's March 1970 trial, Brunner recanted her testimony that Beausoleil murdered Hinman and Beausoleil produced an affidavit signed by Brunner stating that he did not stab Hinman.
-Called to the stand to testify, Brunner eventually repudiated her previous testimony and insisted that she had said Beausoleil stabbed Hinman to death in her attempt to absolve Charles Manson of any participation in the crime.
-Various former Family members such as Ella Jo Bailey contradicted this testimony and testified that Manson confessed to them that he in fact was present at the Hinman house and that he fully participated in the murder.
+Called to the stand to testify, Brunner eventually repudiated her previous testimony and insisted that she said Beausoleil stabbed Hinman to death to absolve Charles Manson of participation in the crime.
+However, various former Family members, including Ella Jo Bailey, testified that Manson confessed to them that he was present at the Hinman house and participated in the murder.

 Beausoleil was sentenced to death, later commuted to life (See California v.
 Anderson); Atkins pleaded guilty for her participation in Hinman's death and was sentenced to life imprisonment.
-Bruce Davis was charged in the murder after it was learned Beausoleil had called Davis at Spahn Ranch and asked him to come over and pick up Hinman's Volkswagen van.
+Bruce Davis was charged in the murder after it was revealed that Beausoleil had called Davis at Spahn Ranch and asked him to come over and pick up Hinman's Volkswagen van.
 Separate trials were held for the murders of Gary Hinman and Spahn Ranch worker Donald "Shorty" Shea, for Family members Davis, Charles Manson, and Steve "Clem" Grogan.

 Brunner subsequently returned to the remaining members of the Family and rallied support for those incarcerated for the Tate–LaBianca murders.
 Her son was sent to live with her parents, who legally adopted him in 1976, changing his name to Michael Brunner.